 A prolific and highly influential Austrian composer of the Classical period, widely regarded as one of the greatest musical geniuses in history.

 This biography of Mozart helps you learn English through real historical stories.
-Explore Mozart's impact on the world.

 Wolfgang Amadeus Mozart was born in 1756 in Salzburg, Austria.
 A renowned child prodigy, he began composing music at the age of five and performed before European royalty.
 Under the strict guidance of his father, Leopold, the young Mozart embarked on grand tours across Europe, absorbing a vast array of musical styles and impressing audiences with his unparalleled mastery of the keyboard and violin.